mesalock-linux/mesalock-distro/README.md

   - Try to use MesaLock Linux, report issue, enhancement suggestions, etc
-  - Contribute to MesaLock Linux: optimize development process, improve documents, closing issues, etc
+  - Contribute to MesaLock Linux: optimize development process, improve documents, close issues, etc
   - Contribute to core packages of MesaLock Linux: improving `minit`, `mgetty`, `giproute2`, etc
-  - Writing applications using memory safe programming languages like Rust/Go, and joining the the MesaLock Linux packages
+  - Write applications using memory safe programming languages like Rust/Go, and join the the MesaLock Linux packages
-  - Auditing source code of the MesaLock Linux projects and related packages
+  - Audit source code of the MesaLock Linux projects and related packages

 You are welcome to send pull requests and report issues on GitHub.
 Note that the MesaLock Linux project follows the [Git